roenoe/dotfiles/README.md

 I recommend changing the font kitty uses to JetBrains or Fira Code.
 To do so, simply edit `~/.config/kitty/kitty.conf` and uncomment the font you want to use.
 Make sure to also comment the font it uses by default (if that's not your preferred font)

 ## FAQ

+### Discord won't launch
+FIX: Disable hardware acceleration in settings -> advanced.
+This is a bug in discord/electron in wayland.

 ### Zsh complains about "unknown option: --zsh"
 This means you don't have a new enough version of fzf.
-To fix this error, simply comment the line that says `eval "$(fzf --zsh)"` in your `~/.zshrc` file
+To fix this error, simply comment the line that says `eval "$(fzf --zsh)"` in your `~/.zshrc` file.

 ### Neovim complains about "lazy.nvim requires Neovim >= 0.8.0"
 This means your Neovim version is old.